AniiGar/Sprint-Challenge-Advanced-React/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit the `ANSWERS.md` file to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Why would you use class component over function components (removing hooks from the question)?

+Class components have more built-in functionality

 - [ ] Name three lifecycle methods and their purposes.

+render - Used to render content to the DOM componentDidMount - Used to verify the component mounted so other actions can be executed when its mounted componentWillUnmount - Used to verify a component will be removed after its purpose is served

 - [ ] What is the purpose of a custom hook?

+Custom hooks add fuctionality and also make reuseable blocks of code

 - [ ] Why is it important to test our apps?

+To make sure that the code is working without running the app.
+Also it makes large code bases more manageable and reliable.

 ## Project Set Up